 Food allergies can make you just as miserable as those associated with pollen-producing weeds or your friend’s fluffy cat.
 But it can be difficult to identify which foods you should avoid, especially since so many favorite recipes contain multiple ingredients.
-At AIR Care, Dr. Richard Herrscher is an allergy specialist and immunologist who can identify what’s causing your symptoms and design a successful treatment plan that keeps you feeling well and supports your long-term health.
+At AIR Care, Dr. Richard Herrscher and Dr. Saifi are allergy specialists and immunologists who can identify what’s causing your symptoms and design a successful treatment plan that keeps you feeling well and supports your long-term health.
 Call one of the offices in Dallas or Plano, Texas, to make your appointment, or book your visit online.

 Unlike an intolerance or sensitivity that may cause mild stomach upset -- such as drinking milk when you’re lactose intolerant -- a food allergy involves a response from your immune system that can make you very ill.

 An allergic response to food occurs when your immune system mistakes a substance you’ve ingested for a harmful “invader” and releases histamine to protect you from what it sees as a toxin.
 Histamine is a powerful substance that causes the symptoms you experience during an allergic reaction.

 Food allergies most often cause symptoms in your mouth, throat, and stomach.
 But they can also cause the skin rashes and other symptoms more commonly associated with pollen and contact allergies.

 These symptoms can occur immediately after eating the offending food or take several hours to appear.

 More severe symptoms of a food allergy tend to occur quickly and can result in a life-threatening emergency (anaphylaxis), including: